 When discussing your mental health concerns, psychiatric diagnosis, or medication treatment, here are questions to ask your doctor or therapist.

 If you are seeing your mental health doctor about a mental illness, you may feel overwhelmed and even embarrassed.
 Don't be.
 Mental disorders are common and widespread.
 The National Mental Health Association estimates that 54 million Americans suffer from some form of mental illness in any given year. (read: Mental Health Statistics: You Are Definitely Not Alone)

-Symptoms of a mental illness may include changes in mood, personality, behaviors, personal habits and/or social withdrawal.
+Symptoms of mental illness may include changes in mood, personality, behaviors, personal habits and/or social withdrawal.
 Some of the most common mental health disorders are depression, bipolar disorder (manic-depressive disorder), dementia, schizophrenia and anxiety disorders.

 The answer to some of your questions may help you and your doctor choose the treatment that is best for you.
-Treatment may include mental health counseling (psychotherapy) and/or mental helath medication.
+Treatment may include mental health counseling (psychotherapy) and/or mental health medication.
 Mental health disorders respond well to treatment.
 Talk to your doctor, and learn as much as you can about your condition and its treatments.

 Take this list of questions with you the next time you go to see your doctor and write down the answers for future reference.

 Questions About Your Mental Health Diagnosis

 - What is my mental illness diagnosis?
 Can you explain it in simple language that I can understand?

 - What are the possible causes of my mental illness?